louisameline/observe_evented/README.md

 A Javascript class that makes Array.observe and Object.observe very easy to use.

 Observe_evented's specialty is to split the batch of changes returned by the native API into atomic and consistant easy-to-handle events.
+Test it on <a href="http://jsfiddle.net/d9w3uaav/">this jsFiddle page</a>.

 This library requires :
 - jQuery 1.7+